Dovtutis/foodAppRN/readme.md

-# REACT Native Food App.
+# React Native Meals Application.

 REACT Native Food App is a single application where you can browse through different food receipes, select them by different categories and add them to favorites.
 This task was from Udemy REACT Native course.
 It was created by using React Native (Expo).